ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab06.md

 As a reminder, run `test_pyfuncs03.py` to test the functions in this file.
-You actually can run these tests from the Unix command line too, by typing `python test_pyfuncs03.py`&mdash;you don't actually have to open up `test_pyfuncs03.py` in IDLE, since you don't have to make any changes to it.
+You actually can run these tests from the Unix command line too, by typing `python test_pyfuncs03.py`&mdash;you don't actually have to open up `test_pyfuncs03.py` in IDLE3, since you don't have to make any changes to it.

 # `pyfuncs04.py`: `first`, `rest`, `last`, `allButLast` functions for lists and tuples